kagisearch/kagi-docs/docs/kagi/plans/plan-types.md

 ![Individual Plans](media/individual_plans.png)

 * The **Trial** plan is limited to 100 total searches.
 This plan is suited for those interested in exploring Kagi and curious about paid search engines.
-* The **Standard** plan offers 300 searches for USD $5 per month.
+* The **Starter** plan offers 300 searches for USD $5 per month.
 This plan is suited for users who are new to paid search engines and are looking to own their search experience.
-* The **Professional** plan offers 1,000 searches for USD $10 per month.
+* The **Professional** plan offers unlimited searches for USD $10 per month.
 This plan is suited for internet professionals and developers who are prolific and advanced search users.
-* The [**Ultimate**](./ultimate-plan.md) plan offers unlimited searches for USD $25 per month and offers the most flexibility and power to the user.
+* The [**Ultimate**](./ultimate-plan.md) plan offers unlimited searches an discounted and early access to Kagi features and services for USD $25 per month and offers the most power to the user.
+(Starting 9/21/2023, we’re giving Ultimate Plan users access to the closed beta of the [next generation of tools](../ai/assistant.md) that Kagi is bringing to the web.)

 We also offer [Family plans](./family-plan.md) for two or more people.